tirthajyoti/Deep-learning-with-Python/README.md

-# Computer vision using Deep Learning
+# Deep Learning with Python
 Various deep-learning code examples, (Tutorial-style) Jupyter notebooks, and projects.

 Many of the Jupyter notebooks are built on Google Colab and may employ special functions exclusive to Google Colab.

 Dr. Tirthajyoti Sarkar, Fremont, CA ([Please feel free to add me on LinkedIn here](https://www.linkedin.com/in/tirthajyoti-sarkar-2127aa7))
 ---